Commercial Lease Dispute Lawyer

 Shania Bryan

-As a law student in the final stages of completing my graduate diploma of legal practice, I recently embarked on my journey with Stonegate Legal, eager to immerse myself in legal practice and experience.
-I am dedicated to continuously refining my skills under the guidance of seasoned professionals to position myself for a successful transition into the legal profession as a solicitor.
+Shania is a recent law graduate and admitted to the legal profession.
+Shania embarked on her journey with Stonegate Legal, eager to immerse herself in legal practice and to gain experience.
+Shania is dedicated to continuously refining her skills under the guidance of seasoned professionals to position herself for a successful transition into the legal profession as a solicitor.

 Education & Certifications